greg-raven/Uncommon-Sense/_posts/2017-05-23-formula-for-prosperity.md

 layout: post
 categories:
 - prosperity
+tags:
-tag: 'Thomas E. Woods Jr.'
+- Thomas E. Woods Jr.
 ---

 \[P\]rosperity follows from the rule of law, respect for private property, and the other institutional mechanisms on which the market order rests.